fmenezes/fmenezes.github.io/_posts/2019-07-18-async_in_go.md

 Next statement is ```go asyncCode()``` this command `go` is used to make the execution run in another thread.

-Last statement ```time.Sleep(time.Second)``` is simply a hack to wait 1 second so the asynchronous code runs before exiting the process (in Go the main thread finishes last statement runs in function `main`).
+Last statement ```time.Sleep(time.Second)``` is simply a hack to wait 1 second so the asynchronous code runs before exiting the process (in Go once the `main` method finishes last statement the process is terminated together with all children threads).